 For van Gogh lovers, Auvers is a true paradise.
 It is also easy to see why this place has attracted other artists.
 It is a tranquil, picturesque village with bucolic landscapes waiting to be painted.
 The village is also inviting as it is an idyllic place for spending some quiet time away from a busy city.
 As we strolled the streets of Auvers, Julia was daydreaming about spending here a week or just lingering here a little bit longer.
 And in the end, she almost got her wish granted.

-After the day of the sightseeing, we decided to have an improvised picnic on the grounds of the nearby Chateau de Auvers.
-Sitting beside the delicately manicured bushes of the chateau, we had a generous spread consisting of deli salads, cheeses, fruit, and a bottle of wine bought at a local grocery store.
-We enjoyed ourselves and toasted to Auvers, France and van Gogh!
-However, our celebration was short-lived.
-When it was time to pack and go to catch a train back to Paris, we suddenly discovered that we were trapped in this garden.
-Yes, the gate through which we entered was now closed and locked.
-Most likely, chateau caretakers simply did not notice us before locking the gate and going home for the night.
+After the day of sightseeing, we decided to have an improvised picnic on the grounds of the nearby Chateau de Auvers.
+Sitting among the delicately manicured bushes of the chateau, we had a generous spread consisting of deli salads, cheeses, fruit, and a bottle of wine bought at a local grocery store.
+We enjoyed ourselves and toasted to Auvers, France, and van Gogh!
+However, when it was time to pack and go to catch a train back to Paris, we suddenly discovered that we were trapped in this garden.
+Yes, the gate through which we entered was now locked.
+Most likely, the chateau caretakers simply did not notice us before locking the gate and going home for the night.

 As always, my friend had a brilliant idea.